APRIL

 MPS Society UK

-Founded in 1982, MPS Society are the only registered charity in the UK which focusses on MPS (Mucopolysaccharide), Fabry and related disorders.
+Founded in 1982, MPS Society are the only registered charity in the UK which focuses on MPS (Mucopolysaccharide), Fabry and similarly related disorders.
 These disorders cause a range of progressive disabilities.
-The MPS Society provides support across the UK to families affected by rare, life-limiting genetic conditions.
-These genetic conditions cause a range of complex difficulties and they provide vital support to the whole family for as long as they need it.
+The MPS Society provides support across the UK to families affected by these rare, life-limiting genetic conditions.
+As these cause complex somatic consequences – MPS Society provides vital support to the whole family for as long as they need it.

 To find out more about the great work that MPS Society do, please click here.